-Libya: Airstrike On Migrant Detention Center Kills At Least 44 People
+Airstrike On Migrant Detention Center In Libya Kills At Least 44 People

 The strike hit a hangar within the Tajoura Detention Center, obliterating what had been a shelter that was housing roughly 120 people.
 The death toll has grown as local health authorities report casualties.

-The U.N.-recognized government in Tripoli has accused Khalifa Haftar and his Libyan National Army of the attack.
+The U.N.-recognized government in the capital, Tripoli, has accused strongman Khalifa Haftar and his Libyan National Army of carrying out the attack.
 As NPR's Jane Arraf reports, the migrants' hangar is next to a militia base.
-Haftar denies being involved, blaming the strike on shelling by government forces.
+Haftar has denied involvement, blaming the strike on shelling by government forces.

 Haftar's forces have been advancing on the capital since April.
-The strike comes two days after the general threatened a barrage of new bombings on his enemies, saying "traditional means" of war had been exhausted.
+The strike comes two days after the general threatened a barrage of new bombings on his enemies, declaring that "traditional means" of war had been exhausted.

-In videos posted online that are allegedly from the site of the attack, bodies lie amid bloodstained rubble.
-The strike obliterated the structure of one hangar; it also collapsed parts of concrete walls and ceilings nearby.
-Another video posted by the Associated Press shows doctors scrambling to treat the wounded in a medical clinic.
+In videos posted online that are allegedly from the site of the attack, bodies are seen amid bloodstained rubble.
+The strike obliterated the structure of one hangar and collapsed parts of concrete walls and ceilings nearby.
+Another video posted by The Associated Press shows doctors scrambling to treat the wounded in a medical clinic.

-U.N.
-Libya envoy Ghassan Salame issued a statement saying that the strike "clearly amounts to the level of a war crime," according to Reuters.
+The U.N. special envoy to Libya, Ghassan Salamé, issued a statement saying that the strike "clearly amounts to the level of a war crime," according to Reuters.

+Most of the migrants and refugees who were at the center are from Africa.
 "Libya is seen as the gateway to Europe," Arraf says, "so they risk everything to get to Libya, and they try to get on boats to cross the Mediterranean to reach Europe.
 Most of them, these days, fail."

-When the migrants' travels stall out in Libya, they're left in an unstable country that's currently locked in a violent war over its future.
-For several years now, Haftar has been fighting to oust the U.N.-backed government led by Prime Minister Fayez al-Sarraj.
+When the migrants' travels stall out in Libya, they're left in an unstable country locked in a violent war over its future.
+For several years, Haftar has been fighting to oust the U.N.-backed government led by Prime Minister Fayez al-Sarraj.

 In a joint statement, the U.N.
 High Commissioner for Refugees and the International Organization for Migration said, "Our two organizations strongly condemn this and any attack on civilian life.
 We also call for an immediate end to detention of migrants and refugees.

-Noting that the Tajoura facility houses more than 600 men, women and children who are either migrants or refugees, the agencies said they expect the death toll to rise further.
+Noting that the Tajoura facility houses more than 600 men, women and children who are either migrants or refugees, the agencies said they expect the death toll to rise.

 In Tripoli, authorities are calling for the U.N. support mission in Libya to investigate the attack.